missioncommand/mil-sym-js/README.md

 "sm-bc" represents what you rendering capabilities you want.

 s: singlepoint (jquery plugin for singlepoint rendering only available in singlepoint only builds)
 m: multipoints
 sm: both

 b: 2525B support
 c: 2525C support
 bc: both

 allFlavors: every variation will be generated

-running "ant concat sm-bc minify samples" would result in the following files being placed in the "dist" folder. fonts (contains fonts needed for singlepoint rendering) renderer.css (to load the font files) jquery-[version].min.js multiPointTester1.html (renders kml for a couple multipoint symbols) multiPointTester2.html (renders kml for a couple multipoint symbols in a loop to test performance) singlePointTester.html (renders a couple of singlepoint symbols to the page) single-point-plugin.html (show sample usage with jQuery) sm-bc.js (concatenated renderer code) sm-bc.min.js (concatenated & minified renderer code)
+running "ant concat sm-bc minify samples" would result in the following files being placed in the "dist" folder:
+- fonts (contains fonts needed for singlepoint rendering)
+- renderer.css (to load the font files)
+- jquery-[version].min.js
+- multiPointTester1.html (renders kml for a couple multipoint symbols)
+- multiPointTester2.html (renders kml for a couple multipoint symbols in a loop to test performance)
+- singlePointTester.html (renders a couple of singlepoint symbols to the page)
+- single-point-plugin.html (show sample usage with jQuery)
+- sm-bc.js (concatenated renderer code)
+- sm-bc.min.js (concatenated & minified renderer code)

 License
 ----